 The ECaccess software gives Member States (in the following "Member States" (MS) includes "Co-operating States") and other ECMWF users batch and interactive access to the ECMWF computing and archiving facilities.
-Access is available via the Internet as well as via RMDCN.
+Access is available via the Internet.

 This user guide, which is intended for all users of the ECaccess software, describes the concepts and procedures for accessing data and running jobs at ECMWF.
 If you are to perform the administrative task of installing and/or maintaining the ECaccess software, you should study the Administrator's Manual.
 For the gateway concepts and procedures see Ecaccess concepts.
 This guide is structured as follows:

-- Ecaccess concepts describes the ECaccess global architecture, focusing on the FTP, Web, Telnet and X11 components.
+- ECaccess concepts describes the ECaccess global architecture, focusing on the FTP/SFTP and Web components.

 - Security authentication gives an overview on interactive and shell script user authentication.